 The full form of GST is Goods and Service Tax.
 It is an indirect tax introduced in India from 1st July 2017.
 It is a value-added tax levied on the manufacture, sale, and consumption of goods and services.
 Alternatively, GST can be defined as a destination based tax where the tax is collected on the place where the ultimate consumption is done, no matter how long the journey of good otherwise had been!!
 At every stage of supply, credit for, the taxes already paid on purchases or inward supply is allowed.
 And, the final payout occurs from the pocket of the consumer of goods or service.
 There are differential rates prescribed by Central Board of Indirect Tax & Customs (CBIC).
 There is also a GST council set up to make and implement the by laws.
 Here are some of the key changes which GST has brought to the old taxes system :

-With a lot of constitutional amendments and years of delay the Goods and Service tax finally been made applicable in India from 1st July 2017.
+With a lot of constitutional amendments and years of delay the Goods and Service tax finally was made applicable in India from 1st July 2017.
 Although the foundation was laid way back in 2004 when the idea was initiated by the Kelkar Task Force.
-Since then after a lot of discussions, approvals and debates GST successfully rolled out in the year 2017 as one of the biggest taxation reform witnessed by the Indian economy after the eve of Independence.
+Since then, after a lot of discussions, approvals and debates, GST successfully rolled out in the year 2017 as one of the biggest taxation reforms witnessed by the Indian economy after the eve of Independence.

-VAT system was the biggest victim of cascading effect i.e. double tax or tax on taxes already paid.
+The VAT system was the biggest victim of cascading effect, i.e., double tax or tax on taxes already paid.
 The same has been resolved with the implementation of GST.
-Earlier, a manufacturer was paying excise on production on goods which formed part of goods for the dealer selling the same on a later stage.
-And while making the sales he was either paying VAT or CENVAT on price inclusive of excise.
-Which lead to double taxation and ultimately increased the burden on the consumer.
+Earlier, a manufacturer was paying excise on the production of goods which formed part of goods for the dealer selling the same at a later stage.
+And while making the sales, he was either paying VAT or CENVAT on price inclusive of excise.
+Which lead to double taxation and ultimately increase the burden on the consumer.
 GST has addressed this flaw efficiently.

 The major talked about the issue of Classification of a product as a good or service has been redressed by the newly introduced Goods and Service Tax.
-There were a lot of confusions and litigations over the subject matter whether as to classify a product as a good or service also it leads to dispute in deciding the rate of taxes.
+There was a lot of confusion and litigation over the subject matter, whether to classify a product as a good or service.
+Also it leads to disputes in deciding the rate of taxes.
 With the concept of supply introduced by GST, all such paradoxes have settled down.

 All these led to a lot of inconvenience in complying with different procedural requirements under different laws and statues.
 Also, Central taxes like CENVAT were not allowed to be set off against State taxes.

-Trying to do 1000 things at a time obviously leads to mismanagement and ineffectiveness.
+Trying to do 1000 things at a time leads to mismanagement and ineffectiveness.
 The same goes for our old indirect tax structure.
 So many taxes with different constitutional bodies was not an easy task to do.
-GST has made compliances easier, as separate records or compliance under varied provisions of the law are no longer needed.
+GST has made compliance easier, as separate records or compliance under varied law provisions are no longer needed.

 GST has made tracking a lot easier.
-A person who was aggrieved or had a query previously was redirected from one place to other in name of different prevalent laws.
-Also no conclusion to disputes pending could be concluded because of multiple legislations applicable.
-All these grievances would be reduced after implementation of GST.
-As it is One Nation One Tax.
+A person who was aggrieved or had a query previously was redirected from one place to another in the name of different prevalent laws.
+Also, no conclusion to disputes pending could be concluded because of multiple legislations applicable.
+All these grievances would be reduced after the implementation of GST.
+As it is One Nation, One Tax.

 Old tax regimes led people to file taxes differently for different taxes.
 GST has eradicated the problem from its root.
 Now common tax payments are required to be made.
 Additionally, a simple set of returns called GTSRs are required to file under GST law and no separated due dates as per varied laws need to be bookmarked.